cdnbye/documentation/en/ios/API.md

     return formatedUrl;
 };
 ```
-`It is strongly recommended to add a unique identifier to the channelid to prevent conflicts with other channels.`
+`It is strongly recommended to add a unique identifier to the channelid to prevent conflicts with other channels.
+If there's a collision, our backend is going to match peers that aren't watching the same content together, and that can lead to unpredictable results.`